The seminar will be held in English.

-This seminar takes place on one single day (see below).
-The attendance at all seminar presentations is required.
+This seminar takes place as a block seminar.
+The attendance at all seminar dates is required.

-The seminar is suitable for master students in Wirtschaftsmathematik or Wirtschaftswissenschaften or Finance.
-Previous knowledge in Personenversicherungsmathematik, Insurance Economics and Finanzmathematik 1 is helpful.
+The seminar is suitable for Master students in Wirtschaftsmathematik, Wirtschaftswissenschaften or Finance.
+Previous knowledge in Personenversicherungsmathematik, Insurance Economics and Finanzmathematik 1 are helpful.

 Typically, seminar papers are distributed to a group of 2 students.

-- A written formulation of the presentation documents as a support for the participants of a maximum length of two pages.
-Delivery of the presentation documents: at least one week before the presentation via email to Manuel Rach or Thorsten Sehner.
+Delivery of the presentation documents: at least one week before the presentation via e-mail to firstname.lastname@example.org.
 The creation of the presentation documents is a performance of the whole group.